rbreaves/betterScale/README.md

 # betterScale
-Better Scale helps Gnome &amp; Budgie x11 users perfectly scale their desktop.
-This is something any HiDPI laptop, or even normal HD, user may want.
+BetterScale helps Gnome &amp; Budgie x11 users perfectly scale their desktop.

+This is something any HiDPI laptop, or even normal HD, user may want as it will properly scale to a size that is easily readable while remaining fully clear,crisp and sharp.
+No more messing around with dot files and setting DPI parameters all throughout your system.

-Uses a similar concept as scaling on macs by enabling Gnomes experimental scaling support & increasing the graphics framebuffer.
+BetterScale uses a similar concept for scaling as macs do by enabling Gnomes experimental scaling support & increasing the graphics framebuffer.
 Then betterScale will scale the framebuffer back down using xrandr.

 <img src="https://i.imgur.com/u1zuBli.jpg" width="75%" height="75%">